AbdELRahmanGamiel/AbdELRahmanGamiel/README.md

 [![LinkedIn URL](https://img.shields.io/static/v1?color=red&label=linkedin&logo=linkedin&logoColor=white&style=for-the-badge&message=Connect)](https://www.linkedin.com/in/abdelrahman-gamiel)

-** I found my passion in embedded systems ,talking to the hardware forcing it making magnificent applications to make people daily life easier and happier.
+**I found my passion in embedded systems ,talking to the hardware forcing it making magnificent applications to make people daily life easier and happier.**
- **

-** Best known for : Super fast learner and Highly motivated **
+**Best known for** : ***Super fast learner and Highly motivated***

-I love to code and digital fabricating looking to make various ,challenging and new projects to elevate my skills to another level.
+I love to code and digital fabricating looking to make various ,challenging and new projects to elevate my skills to another level believing in The greatest success comes from the freedom to ~~fail ~~

-- 🔭 **Also, I’m working on**: Embedded system software Engineer.
+- 👨‍💻 **Also, I’m working on**: Embedded system software Engineer.

 - 💬 **Ask me about**: AUTOSAR, Automotive Bus Technology Standards, Embedded systems, C, Software engineering, Computer and Processors Architecture, PCB design, PCB assembly, RTOS, Interfacing, Arduino, Design Patterns, Rasspberry Pi, ESPs.

 - 📫 **How to reach me**: catch, and follow me from the above links 👆, in addition to follow me here.
+- 💡 **My favourite Quote** ` "I read once, musicians don't retire.
+They stop when there's no more music in"`

 <hr/>